bstubble/play_pos/README.md

 # play_pos

-POS for imaginary stores or restaurants
+A simple Point of Sale page created with ChatGPT to enhance playtime for make believe stores and restarants.